DrMcFox/UEBTTutorial/README.md

   <summary> Click here to see the Steering Service code snippet </summary>
   <blockquote>
-  In Visual Studio, open the `BTSteeringService.cpp` file from the Solution Explorer.
+  In Visual Studio, open the <mark>BTSteeringService.cpp</mark> file from the Solution Explorer.
-  Copy and paste the following code snippet into the body of `
+  Copy and paste the following code snippet into the body of <mark>void UBTSteeringService::TickNode(UBehaviorTreeComponent & OwnerComp, uint8 * NodeMemory, float DeltaSeconds)</mark> method.

   ```c++